orval-labs/orval/docs/src/pages/reference/configuration/output.md

 #### delay

-Type: `Number | Function`.
+Type: `Number | Function | false`.

 Default Value: `1000`.

 Use to specify the delay time for the mock.
-It can either be a fixed number or a function that returns a number.
+It can either be a fixed number, false or a function that returns a number.
+Setting delay to false removes the delay call completely.

 #### delayFunctionLazyExecute